etiennepinchon/aframe-fonts/README.md

 Fonts are important, by default A-Frame only ships with a few.
 Not anymore.
 In this repo you will find all the fonts from Google Fonts converted into a MSDF format supported by A-Frame.
-There is more than 2000 of them...😂
+There are more than 2000 of them...😂

 ![](static/screenshot.png)